ryarmst/fuzzdeep/README.md

 ## Future Work
 The following are on the TODO list:
+* Build option to use system adb instead of adb_shell
 * Broaden support for Intents beyond deep links.
 * Implement better tooling to support identifying interesting outcomes/conditions.